-9.13.11.5.
+11.5.
 Ambulatory Care Committee

-This committee shall consist of Medical Staff Members from the Clinical Services as follows:
+This committee shall consist of Medical Staff Members from the Clinical Services:

-- A. A. A minimum of one (1) Active physician Member of the Medical Staff from the following services: Medicine, Medical Subspecialty, Family and Community Medicine, Community Primary Care (CPC), Pediatrics, Obstetrics-Gynecology, Surgical Service, and Emergency Medicine.
-Members of the Medical Staff from other Clinical Services may be on the committee as deemed appropriate by the Co-chairs and Chief of Staff. - B.A.
-Representatives This may include, but is not limited to representatives from Hospital Administration, Nursing, Information Services, Laboratory Medicine, Pharmacy, Radiology and Quality Management. - C.B.
-B. The committee shall be co-chaired by an Active Member of the Medical Staff from Community Primary Care and the SFGHAssociate Chief Interpretable of the Medical Staff from Community Primary Care and the SFGHAssociate of the Medical Staff from Community Primary Care and Diagnostics or his/her designee.
+- A. A minimum of one (1) Active physician Member of the Medical Staff from: Medicine, Medical Subspecialty, Family and Community Medicine, Community Primary Care (CPC), Pediatrics, Obstetrics-Gynecology, Surgical Service, and Emergency Medicine.
+Members of the Medical Staff from other Clinical Services may be on the committee as deemed appropriate by the Co-chairs and Chief of Staff.
+This may include, but is not limited to representatives from Hospital Administration, Nursing, Information Services, Laboratory Medicine, Pharmacy, Radiology and Quality Management. - B. The committee shall be co-chaired by an Active Member of the Medical Staff from Community Primary Care and the Associate Chief Medical Officer for Specialty Care and Diagnostics or his/herthe Associate Chief's designee.